A DAY FOR VINDICATION, MARCH 12, WORLD ELEPHANTIASIS DAY

 Lymphatic Elephantiasis is one of the world's most disfiguring, disabling, and life-threatening conditions, and is nearly always the result of non-treatment or undertreatment of lymphedema.
 There is a safe and effective treatment for lymphatic dysfunction, which helps to retain and maintain the progression of the disease towards its severe late stages.
 The best treatment for lymphedema is COMPLETE DECONGESTIVE THERAPY (CDT), which is considered the “Gold Standard” conservative treatment.
 This specialized treatment consists of Manual Lymphatic Drainage (MLD) and multi-layered bandage wrapping conducted by specialized lymphedema therapists, as well as other components such as skin care, diet, and exercises.

-The conservative treatment is indicated for all edema stages including Stage III, and as a preventive treatment that will avoid the initial progression toward the elephantiasis stage.
-Radical reductive ablative surgery, aimed to remove subcutaneous tissue, should always be the last option, for it is associated with possible significant blood loss, morbidity, infections, permanent disfigurement, and recurrence of symptoms.
+Conservative treatment is indicated for all edema stages, including Stage III, and as a preventive treatment that will avoid the initial progression toward the elephantiasis stage.
+Radical reductive ablative surgery, aimed at removing subcutaneous tissue, should always be the last option, for it is associated with possible significant blood loss, morbidity, infections, permanent disfigurement, and recurrence of symptoms.

 Apart from the patient daily basic self-care needed, consisting of washing limbs and skin moisturizing, they also need to wear compression garments (orthotic devices) throughout the day.
 Without compression garments, it is impossible to retain the progression of lymphatic edema.

-The daily use of standard bandages is not practical, for they tend to loosen and slip off when undertaking work that requires continuous physical activity, and likewise, soiled bandages can also be an important source of infection.
-Wearable compression garments (orthotic devices) are the best means by which a person can carry out their daily activities.
-Basic self-care alone without compression is not enough by itself to control the disease, and will not stop the progression towards the elephantiasis stage.
+The daily use of standard bandages for lymphedema is not practical.
+Bandages lose pressure after application due to edema reduction, and they also tend to loosen and slip off when undertaking work that requires continuous physical activity, likewise, dirty bandages can also be an important source of infection.
+While bandages are mainly used for the initial phases of compression therapy, compression garments are recommended for the maintenance and long-term management of chronic conditions.
 Read more about the best treatment for elephantiasis HERE.